You are here

 Bilingual / Dual Language Programming

-Bilingual and dual language instruction includes methods of study designed specifically for students whose native language is not English, delivered either in English or primarily in the native language of the students.
+Bilingual and dual language instruction includes methods of study designed specifically for students whose native language is not English, delivered in English and the native language of the students.

-For information on how to report EL students participating in bilingual and dual language programs, please see the Language Instruction Services page.
+For information on how to report EL students participating in bilingual and dual language programs, please see the Language Instruction Services webpage.

-When Do I Use a WL Code and When Don't I?
+When Do I Use a WL Code with English Learners?

 Return to top